 - Wedding at Cana

 Thus, January 6 became the feast day of the Magi.
 Since the biblical text (Matt 2:1-12) mentions three gifts, it was already Origen (185-254) who talks about three Magi.
 Different names later became associated with them and their alleged relics were transferred from Milano to the Cathedral at Cologne, Germany on July 23, 1164.

 While Incarnation and birth in Bethlehem show primarily the humiliation of God, the feast of Epiphany puts the elements of his royal reign to the foreground.
 God, the Lord reveals himself to the world in Jesus and starts his rule over the world.
-The motive of light shining to the gentiles also implies focus on mission.
+The motive of light shining to the gentiles also implies focus on the mission.

 Roman liturgy offers readings from Isa 60 (the glory of God over Zion; peoples and kings come over and bring gifts); Eph 3 (Gentiles are coheirs, members of the same body, and copartners in the promise in Christ Jesus), and Matt 2 (the visit of the Magi from East).
 Liturgical prayers relate to the veneration of the Magi and their gifts, as well as the motive of light.